-Let’s face it: the Chatuchak Weekend Market sucks.
-It’s unbearably hot, there are a million sweaty tourists slumping around and about 90% of the stalls are filled with useless crap (unless, of course, you’re a big fan of elephant pants and T-shirts with ‘funny’ texts – then, by all means, just move on).
+Let’s face it: the Chatuchak Weekend Market (also known as ‘JJ Market’) sucks.
+It’s unbearably hot, there are a million sweaty tourists slumping around and about 90% of the stalls are filled with useless crap (unless, of course, you’re a big fan of elephant pants and T-shirts with ‘funny’ texts).
 However, there are a few days a year when we’re forced to make the pilgrimage to Mo Chit, be it to pick up some necessities or because we couldn’t find the proper excuse to not join our friends visiting Bangkok on the weekend.

 Luckily, there’s a few stalls and sections that stand out from this cesspool of mediocracy – making the suffering somewhat worth it: